Open Data Iniative

 The National Computer Board, in collaboration with the Ministry of Technology, Communication and Innovation, has organised a workshop from 25 to 27 April 2018 at Holiday Inn Resort, Mont Tresor, Plaine Magnien, for the benefits of officers forming part of the Open Data Teams set up at the level of each Ministry and Department.

-The main objective of this workshop is to define the role and responsibilities of the Open Data Team with regards to the importance of Open Data for innovation and on the various practices to abide on the release of Open Government datasets.
+The main objective of this workshop is to define the role and responsibilities of the Open Data Team with regard to the importance of Open Data for innovation and on the various practices to abide on the release of Open Government datasets.

 A second workshop was held on the 27 April 2018 which focused on Data Journalism and was targeted for Journalists and Officers involved in Communication and Advisory Matters.
 Data journalism is the gathering, cleaning, organising, analysing, visualising and publishing data to support the creation of acts of journalism.
 Globally, the journalists by collaborating with civil society groups and governments are applying new digital tools to increasingly available data troves to tell stories via powerful interactive graphics.